-PHAR 2460- BASIC AND APPLIED PHARMACOKINETICS (4:4:0 F, IVC)
+PHAR 2460- BASIC AND APPLIED PHARMACOKINETICS (4:4:0 FIVC)

 This course introduces the basic principles of pharmacokinetics, including compartmental and physiological analysis of the time courses of drug absorption, distribution, metabolism and elimination with emphasis on the pharmacokinetic based design of dosage regimens.
 Using pharmacokinetic modeling and calculations, the application portion of the course demonstrates how pharmacokinetic and pharmacodynamics principles are used to individualize drug dosing regimens to drug specific, disease specific, or patient specific needs for male or female patients across the lifespan.
-16-week course.
 Syllabus available.